§ Sector — Labeling

 Kellogg's · in partnership with RNIB

-Kellogg's: accessible labelling across an entire cereal range
+Kellogg's: accessible labeling across an entire cereal range

 After a world-first pilot on Coco Pops with the Royal National Institute of Blind People, Kellogg's confirmed the rollout of NaviLens codes across all cereal boxes: ingredients, allergens and nutrition info accessible from any phone for blind and low-vision shoppers.